calebsyring/critic/readme.md

 5. Run tests:

-   `nox`
+   `pytest -m "not integration"`

-TODO: initial setup instructions should not run integration tests and instead link out to integration test setup
+See testing docs for how to run integration tests.

 ## Docs

-See the [docs](docs/) directory for more information.
+See the docs directory for more information.